michal-bed/github-custom-api/README.md

 ## Overview

-This is a custom GitHub API project that allows to retriew and list all public GitHub repositories that are not forks for the specified user.
+This is a custom GitHub API project that allows to retrieve and list all public GitHub repositories that are not forks for the specified user.

 ## Run Locally